Reason for a lifestyle change

 As our permaculture homestead grows, we will be adding quail, dairy goats, duck, and turkey.
 We expect to offer turkeys later this year as well as rabbit meat this fall.
 We are working on broken soil that has been farmed for generations and can only hope that our restorative farming puts some life back into it.
 In April, we added our breeding stock rabbits and look forward to processing our first two litters of kits in late August.

 Why the name you ask?
 Well, we raise Australian Shepherds!
-A small venture we started almost 3 years ago, we welcomed our 2nd litter of 8 healthy puppies on Leap Day, February 29!
+A small venture we started almost 3 years ago, we recently welcomed our 3nd litter of pups at beginning of January 2021!

 Interested in this breed or wanting to know more?